The Software Development Life Cycle consists of several phases. Let's see what they are and what challenges they bring to the process!

 Potential challenges

 This phase can often be rushed, or not given enough emphasis.
 Ignoring some types of testing (like performance or security testing) can also be a trap.
-Testers should ensure they cover all types of testing and use automated testing tools where possible to increase efficiency.
-They should also make sure they understand the software requirements well so they can create effective test cases.
+Testers should carefully choose the types of testing methods that are most suitable for the given project.
+They should also use automated testing tools where possible to increase efficiency.
+Testers must understand the software requirements well to be able to create effective test cases.

 Approximate duration